 These were probably the greatest two entrances I've ever seen at a wedding.
 The couple's siblings came in to "Gold Digger" with excellent props, only to be followed by the bride and groom who had some costumes of their own.
 To be honest, I was not expecting this in the least and I don't think the guests were either so I think everyone was floored.
 Nice touch.

 I went to college with Leah and we had several mutual friends through the sports we played there.
 I was beyond excited when Leah asked me to photograph her wedding.
 As I've said before, I LOVE working with people I know, it makes it so special.
 I can't wait for Leah and Mike's wedding at the Radnor Hotel, I know it will be beautiful.
 We shot their engagement session at Longwood Gardens and I was so pleased with the way the images came out.
 Enjoy these few favorites of mine, it was hard to choose!

 I blogged a preview of this wedding a few weeks back but I wanted to post more of Alison and Corey's beautiful day.
 They were married at the Midtown Loft and Terrace in Manhattan.
 The great thing about this venue is that it is a complete blank slate so each wedding at the Loft is a perfect reflection of the couple getting married there.
 Alison and Corey wanted to have pictures taken in Central Park which always makes me a very happy photographer.
 We avoided the rain all day and everything turned out beautifully.

 After Central Park, we headed to the Loft to wait for the ceremony to start and the guests to arrive.
 I found Alison and Corey in a corner practicing their very carefully choreographed first dance (to the song playing on an iPhone held by the Maid of Honor).
 It was so sweet and the light was SO nice where they were dancing.

-Congratulations to Jessica and Jamie and thank you so much for inviting me to be a part of your day!
+Thank you, Alison and Corey, for inviting me to be a part of your celebration!